Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 = WIP 3.8.7 =
 - Added a new filter for the visitor name tracking.
 - Added two new bot strings that will be filtered out from the log (when using the "Do Not Count Downloads from Bots" option).
+- Updated the 'sdm_fancy1_below_download_description' filter hook to also pass additional arguments.

 = 3.8.6 =
 - Added a new feature to ignore the "Only Allow Logged-in Users to Download" option on a per download item basis.